Booking an appointment is easy and you do not require a medical referral.

 During our ear irrigation procedure the patient sits in a chair and the ear is rinsed with warm water from an electronic irrigator.
 The wax and water is collected in a basin or cup-shaped device which the patient holds under their ear.

 Ear irrigation does make some noise but this is not excessive or uncomfortable.
 Most people who have irrigation find it to be a fairly pleasant procedure.
-The entire procedure should not take any longer than 30 minutes.

 Please note that ear irrigation is not appropriate if you have: